-\textbf{For $[3, 4, p, p]$, $p \geq 6$:} By virtue of Lemma \ref{twoeven}, we may assume $p \geq 7$.
-We will use the layer-by-layer construction as above with slight modification.
-The possible in-degree of a vertex on $\partial X_k$ is $0, 1$, $2$.
-A vertex of in-degree $2$ arises only from the situations shown in Figure \ref{34pp1} (the vertices $u_i$, $v$) and in Figure \ref{34pp2} ( the vertex $v_i$).
-It is easy to see that no two consecutive vertices on $\partial X_k$ have in-degree $2$.
-First, for all the vertices of in-degree $2$ on $\partial X_k$ that arises from sequence $(p, 4, p)$, we modify the layer $X_k$ by attaching a triangle, illustrated in Figure \ref{34pp1} by the triangle incident to the vertex $v$.
-Then we carry out the inductive layer construction as before.
-In the other two cases of vertices of in-degree $2$ arises when a triangle is attached to $\partial X_k$ by a single vertex with the preceding and succeeding faces in $X_k$ are: (a) $\{p, 3, p\}$ and (b) $\{4, 3, p\}$.
-Case (a), as shown in Figure \ref{34pp1} on $\partial X_{k-2}$ at the vertex $u_i$, we will require that the $4$-gon to be preceded and succeeded by $p$-gons.
+\textbf{Type $[3, 4, p, p]$, $p \geq 6$.} By Lemma \ref{twoeven}, we may assume $p \geq 7$.
+In this case, we modify the previous layer-by-layer construction.
+The possible in-degrees of a vertex on $\partial X_k$ are $0, 1$, or $2$.
+Vertices of in-degree $2$ occur only in the configurations shown in Fig.~\ref{34pp1} (the vertices $u_i$ and $v$) and in Fig.~\ref{34pp2} (the vertex $v_i$).
+Observe that no two consecutive vertices on $\partial X_k$ have in-degree $2$.
+First, for all the vertices of in-degree $2$ vertex on $\partial X_k$ arising from face sequence $(p, 4, p)$, we modify $X_k$ by attaching a triangle, illustrated in Fig.~\ref{34pp1} by the triangle incident to the vertex $v$ with one curved side.
+We then proceed with the inductive layer construction.
+In the remaining two cases of vertices of in-degree $2$ arise when a triangle is attached to $\partial X_k$ at a single vertex by faces in $X_k$ corresponding to: (a) $\{p, 3, p\}$ and (b) $\{4, 3, p\}$.

+Case (a) $\{p, 3, p\}$.
+In this case, as shown in Fig.~\ref{34pp1} (at vertex $u_i$ on $\partial X_{k-2}$), we require that the $4$-gon incident to $u_i$ is preceded and succeeded by $p$-gons.
 Since $p\geq 7$, there are at least three free vertices $u_{i-3}, u_{i-2}, u_{i-1}$ preceding $u_i$.
-Consequently, irrespective of what the face $S$ adjacent to $u_{i-3}$ is, we can choose the other two faces in the fan around $u_{i-3}$ such that $T$ is a $p$-gon.
-Thus, allowing us the desired configuration around $u_i$.
+Consequently, regardless of the face $S$ adjacent to $u_{i-3}$, we can choose the other two faces in the fan around $u_{i-3}$ such that $T$ is a $p$-gon.
+This yields the desired configuration around $u_i$.

-Case (b) $[4, 3, p]$, we see that that vertices of triangle are preceded by two vertices of in-degree $2$.
-This allows us enough flexibility to choose the face appropriately.
-It is easy to verify that in all cases we have no obstacle in the induction.
+Case (b) $[4, 3, p]$.
+Here, we observe that that the vertices of the triangles are preceded by two vertices of in-degree $2$ as shown in Fig.~\ref{34pp2}.
+This provides sufficient flexibility to choose the faces appropriately.
+It is straightforward to verify that no obstacle to the induction exists in any of these cases..